harryduong99/video-sharing-frontend/README.md

 # Introduction

 ## Overview
-- This project is to provide the frontend (**video-sharing application**) for users (client side).
+This project is to provide the frontend (**video-sharing application**) for users (client side).

 Here is the link to the app: http://3.93.48.247:3001/

 ## Purpose
-- End users need an interface to easily interactive with the "videos sharing" service.
+- End users need an interface to be easily interactive with the "videos sharing" service.
 All of their experience will be based on that interface.
-Then we need to provide an interface that has UX friendly and cover all required functionalities that we are going to let users use.
+Then we need to provide an interface that has UX-friendly and cover all required functionalities that we are going to let users use.
 - This "video-sharing-frontend" project will do that job.
 ## Key features

-The highlighted feature is sharing video with real-time notification.
+The highlighted feature is sharing videos with real-time notification.
 To archive this main feature, we have 2 groups of features are supported:
 1. Authentication features (users)
   - Registration
   - Login
   - Logout
 2. Videos related features
-  - Sharing video and send real-time notification
+  - Sharing video and sending real-time notification
   - View list of videos

+Besides, The UI is also responsive (Mobile friendly)
 # Prerequisites

 ## Software